Empathy, or insecurity?

 Empathy is the ability to feel what another person is feeling.
 To share their emotional experience rather than just observing it from the outside.
 It’s a quality we generally consider positive, for good reason, but there are many nuances.

-There’s a common version of what gets called empathy, which I believe is worth exploring more carefully because it may not be quite what it seems.
+There’s a common version of what we call empathy, which I believe is worth exploring more carefully because it may not be quite what it seems, and often shows up in those who seek therapy for insecurity

 The apparent dynamic goes broadly like this: someone close to you is anxious or distressed.
-Immediately, you feel their anxiety too, along with a drive to step in, help, and resolve whatever is causing them difficulty.
-This is experienced and described as empathy: feeling “their” feelings, and responding with helpful intent.
+Immediately, you feel their anxiety too, along with a drive to step in and resolve whatever is causing them difficulty.
+You experience and describe this as empathy: feeling “their” feelings, and responding with helpful intent.

 But what is happening may be the reverse of what you believe.
 The discomfort you’re feeling isn’t theirs; it’s yours.
-Being around someone else’s distress may, in itself, be difficult for you, causing a sudden, profound, and familiar unease in the presence of situational or relational insecurity.
+Someone else’s distress may in itself unsettle you, causing a sudden, profound, and familiar unease in the presence of situational or relational insecurity.
 The impulse to fix things is, in that case, a hope of relieving your own discomfort rather than primarily addressing theirs.

 This pattern often has roots in early experience.
-If you grew up in an environment with prevailing tension, family discord, struggle, or a general mood of instability, then other people’s difficult emotions would have felt like, or actually been, a threat to your sense of safety.
-Intervening and smoothing things over was a way of regaining some control over a situation that felt uncertain.
-It worked well enough, and over time it became a default and compulsive response.
+Maybe you grew up in an environment with prevailing tension, family discord, struggle, or a general mood of instability.
+Other people’s difficult emotions may have felt like, or actually been, a threat to your sense of safety.
+Intervening and smoothing things over let you regain some control over a situation that felt uncertain.
+It worked well enough, and over time it became your default and compulsive response.

 What began as a coping mechanism became the role you now play: “I’m someone who feels what others feel, who won’t stand by when someone is apparently struggling, who steps in to fix their pain.”
 That framing isn’t entirely wrong, but it doesn’t acknowledge the self-protective act beneath it.